Autosomal Recessive Polycystic Kidney Disease dataBase

 Resource for physicians seeking to learn more about the study:

-Core A has partnered with the University of Alabama at Birmingham (UAB) Tissue Procurement Resource to develop a companion Tissue Repository for ARPKD and other hepato-renal fibrocystic diseases.
+Core A has a Tissue Repository at Children's National Hospital for ARPKD and other hepato-renal fibrocystic diseases.

 Core A will perform genetic studies to identify disease-causing mutations in patients with ARPKD and other hepato-renal fibrocystic diseases.
 These studies require DNA samples from patients and their parents.

 For patients/families interested in participating in these genetic studies, please contact Jasmine Jaber ([email protected]) 202-476-2838.
 She will discuss with you the consent process for collecting blood samples to obtain DNA.
 We will send a mailer with a blood collection kit to your physician.
 In addition, we will collect your contact information using the online survey.

 Please note: these genetic studies are related to, but independent of, the Core A Clinical Database and participation in one does not obligate participation in the other.